yogeshmpandey/yogeshmpandey.github.io/_posts/2024/2024-11-11-a-day-in-pushkar.md

 <img src="https://i.imgur.com/7TDJnng.jpg" alt="A Day in Pushkar">
 > Our stay in Pushkar

-After getting freshen up our day was spent exploring the city and the various temples in the city.
-The city is famous for its Brahma Temple, the only Brahma temple in the world.
-The temple is situated near the Pushkar lake and is a must visit for all the tourists.
-To our surprise there were very few devotees at the temple at that time.
+After freshening up, we spent the day exploring the city and its famous temples.
+The highlight was the Brahma Temple—one of a kind, as it’s the only Brahma temple in the world.
+Located near Pushkar Lake, it’s a must-visit for anyone coming to the city.
+Surprisingly, it wasn’t too crowded when we visited.

+In the evening, we wandered around the lake, eventually treating ourselves to a special dessert, Malai Rabri, after dinner.

 <img src="https://i.imgur.com/5ywHhlG.jpg" alt="A Day in Pushkar">
 >Rangji Temple